IgorBelyi/graphql-spec/spec/Section 4 -- Introspection.md

   none, `interfaces` must return the empty set).
 - `possibleTypes` returns the list of types that implement this interface.
 They must be object types.
+- `directiveAnnotations` must return the set of exposed directives annotating this interface declaration as a list of `__DirectiveUse`.
 - All other fields must return {null}.

 **Enum**